Actions of monoidal categories and representations of Cartan type Lie algebras: Introduction

 \subsection{Representations of Lie-Rinehart algebras and Leibniz pairs}

 Note that the above mentioned Cartan type Lie algebras are either Lie-Rinehart algebras, or Leibniz pairs.

-Lie-Rinehart algebras, which was originally studied in \cite{Ri}, arose from a wide variety of constructions in differential geometry, and they have been introduced repeatedly into many areas under different terminologies, e. g.
-Lie pseudoalgebras.
+Lie-Rinehart algebras, which was originally studied by Rinehart in \cite{Ri} in 1963, arose from a wide variety of constructions in differential geometry, and they have been introduced repeatedly into many areas under different terminologies, e.g. Lie pseudoalgebras.
 Lie-Rinehart algebras are the underlying structures of Lie algebroids.
 See \cite{Ma} and references therein for more details.
 A Lie-Rinehart algebra is a quadruple $({A},\L,[\cdot,\cdot]_\L,\alpha)$, where $A$ is a commutative associative algebra, $\L$ is an $A$-module, $[\cdot,\cdot]_\L$ is a Lie bracket on $\L$ and $\alpha:\L\to\Der_\K(A)$ is an $A$-module homomorphism with some compatibility conditions involving the Lie brackets.
 Lie-Rinehart algebras have been further investigated in many aspects \cite{CLP1,H1,H2,H5,Ma2,MM}.
 In particular, Rinehart constructed the universal enveloping algebra of a Lie-Rinehart algebra \cite{Ri}.
 Huebschmann gave an alternative construction of the universal enveloping algebra $\huaU(A, \L)$ of a Lie-Rinehart algebra $({A},\L,[\cdot,\cdot]_\L,\alpha)$ via the smash product, namely $ \huaU(A, \L) =(A\# U(\L))/J, $ where $J$ is a certain two-sided ideal in $A\# U(\L)$, and showed that there is a one-one correspondence between representations of a Lie-Rinehart algebra and representations of its universal enveloping algebra \cite{H1}.
+Representations of Lie-Rinehart algebras are deeply related to the theory of $\mathcal{D}$-modules \cite{Pen}, which are modules over the algebra $\mathcal{D}$ of linear differential operators on a manifold.
+Since the algebra $\mathcal{D}$ is the universal enveloping algebra of the Lie-Rinehart algebra of vector fields, a $\mathcal{D}$-module is the same as a module with a representation of the Lie-Rinehart algebra of vector fields.
 We introduce the notion of a weak representation of a Lie Rinehart algebra.
 The adjoint action is naturally a weak representation of a Lie-Rinehart algebra on itself.
 There is a one-to-one correspondence between weak representations of a Lie-Rinehart algebra and representations of the smash product $A\# U(\L)$.

 The notion of a Leibniz pair was originally introduced by Flato-Gerstenhaber-Voronov in \cite{FGV}, which consists of a $\K$-Lie algebra $(\huaS,[\cdot,\cdot]_\huaS)$ and a $\K$-Lie algebra homomorphism $\beta:\huaS\lon \Der_\K(A)$.
 In this paper we only consider the case that $A$ is a commutative associative algebra.
 A Leibniz pair was also studied by Winter \cite{Win}, and called a Lie algop.
 Leibniz pairs were further studied in \cite{HL,KS}.
 A Lie-Rinehart algebra $({A},\L,[\cdot,\cdot]_\L,\alpha)$ naturally gives rise to a Leibniz pair by forgetting the $A$-module structure on $\L$.
 We introduce the notion of an admissible representation of a Leibniz pair.
 If $\WRep_{\K}(\huaL)$ denotes the category of weak representations of a Lie-Rinehart algebra $\huaL$, and $\ARep_{\K}(\huaS)$ denotes the category of admissible representations of a Leibniz pair $\huaS$, then we have the following category equivalence: